code-for-coffee/70-480_Study_Guide/README.md

 </svg>
 ```

-Apply styling to HTML elements programmatically.
+### Apply styling to HTML elements programmatically**

-This objective may include but is not limited to: change the location of an element; apply a transform; show and hide elements
+This objective may include but is not limited to: change the location of an element; apply a transform; show and hide elements.

-css position
+**css position
 static, absolute, fixed, relative // fixed is relative browser window, absolute relative parent
 location
 document.getElementById("movetext").style.left = 100px;